ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models

-\textbf{Impact on Pre-existing Vision Reasoning Ability.} When fine-tuning a model on a specialized dataset like \texttt{ManipVQA}, it is essential to consider the potential impact on its pre-established general vision reasoning skills.
-To investigate this, we evaluated the model on the val split of refCoco+~\cite{kazemzadeh2014referitgame}.
+When fine-tuning a model on a specialized dataset like \texttt{ManipVQA}, it is essential to consider the potential impact on its pre-established general vision reasoning skills.
+To investigate this, we evaluated the model on the val split of RefCOCO+~\cite{kazemzadeh2014referitgame}.
 The post-fine-tuning accuracy was recorded at 81.8\%.
-This performance is to be compared against the accuracy of the pre-trained model from ~\cite{gao2024sphinx} at 86.6\%.
+This performance is to be compared against the accuracy of the pre-trained model from~\cite{gao2024sphinx} at 86.6\%.
 Despite a slight drop, the model retains a robust general vision reasoning ability.

-\section{Conclusion}
+\section{\textbf{Conclusion}}

-This study seeks to reconcile the disparity between the capabilities of existing Multimodal Large Language Models (MLLMs) and the demands of robotic systems.
+This study seeks to reconcile the disparity between the capabilities of existing MLLMs and the demands of robotic systems.
 We present \texttt{ManipVQA}, a novel approach designed to equip MLLMs with manipulation-centric knowledge via a visual question-answering paradigm.
 Our approach involves the collection of a diverse set of images featuring interactive objects, thus encompassing a broad range of challenges related to object detection, affordance, and physical concept prediction.
 Empirical assessments performed in robotic simulators and across various vision task benchmarks substantiate the efficacy and resilience of \texttt{ManipVQA}.